Ershadulhaque05/grayscale_image_datasets/README.md

-This file the grayscale image.
-It contain the various sccenries with diffferent sizes of square image.
+This file  contain the various sccenries with diffferent sizes of square images.